LTUC/amman-prep-d14/Class-04/README.md

 Students will be able to:
 - Work with CSS, know the Syntax and what is the extension for CSS files.
 - Explain where we can wrote it(External CSS,Internal CSS,Inline CSS).
-- Link css to html.
+- Link CSS to HTML.
-- Understand box model (block and inline elements).
+- Understand the box model (block and inline elements).
 - Explain CSS selectors
-- Do basic styling (color , background , font , align, display, float, ).
+- Do basic styling (color, background, font, align, display, float ).
-- Understand The position Property (static, relative, absolute, fixed, sticky).
+- Understand The position property (static, relative, absolute, fixed, sticky).
-- know how to use CSS Grid layout and Flexbox.
+- know how to use CSS Grid Layout and Flexbox.
 - Learn techniques of responsive web design

 ## Resources: